Employers play an important role in improving their workforce’s financial wellbeing.

 Longer-term:

-• Help improve financial wellbeing by embedding financial literacy in schools, further education, higher education and apprenticeships, and working with employers and the financial services industry to improve financial awareness among employees.
+• Help improve financial wellbeing by embedding financial literacy in schools, further education, higher education, and apprenticeships, and working with employers and the financial services industry to improve financial awareness among employees.

 • The key to improving reward for everyone is to help businesses raise their productivity.
 Within the industrial strategy, consider developing a stronger focus on boosting demand for skills and improving how skills are used at work to boost productivity (for example, by using sector deals to incentivise employers to take action in improving workplace practices).
-It should also make it easier for employers to invest more flexibly in the skills that matter to them and their staff, including through greater use of digital learning to strengthen life-long learning provision, by replacing the Apprenticeship levy with a broader training levy.
+It should also make it easier for employers to invest more flexibly in the skills that matter to them and their staff, including through greater use of digital learning to strengthen life-long learning provision, by replacing the Apprenticeship levy with a flexible skills levy.

 Reward